jjvanzon/JJs-Reference-Architecture/patterns.md

 ### SideEffects

-The business layer executes `SideEffects`, when altering data, for instance storing the date time modified or setting default values, or automatically generating a name.
+The business layer can execute `SideEffects`, when altering data, for instance to store the *date time modified* or setting *default values*, or automatically *generating a name*.

-We implement the interface `ISideEffect` for each side effect.
-It only has one method: Execute, but it allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in one blow, or allows other more generic handlings of the `SideEffects`.
+We could implement the interface [`ISideEffect`](api.md#jj-framework-business) for each `SideEffect`.
+They only have one method: `Execute`, but it allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in one blow, or other generic handling of the `SideEffects`.

-Using separate classes for `SideEffects`, creates overview over those pieces of business logic, that are the most creative of all, and prevents those special things that need to happen from being entangled with other code.
+Using separate classes for `SideEffects`, creates overview over those pieces of business logic, that are the most creative of all, and prevents those special things from getting entangled with other code.

-`SideEffects` should evaluate the conditions internally as much as possible.
-So the called of the side effect class does not know what conditions are tied to it doing anything at all.
-This makes the side effect fully responsible for what happens.
-The side effect's doing anything can also be dependent on [entity status](aspects.md#entity-status-management).
+`SideEffects` might evaluate the conditions internally as much as possible.
+So the caller of the `SideEffect` class does not know what conditions are tied to it.
+Internally the `SideEffect` could skip execution if it doesn't apply.
+This makes the `SideEffect` fully responsible for what happens.
+The `SideEffect's` doing anything can also be dependent on [entity status](aspects.md#entity-status-management).

 ### LinkTo